DaveGamble/cJSON/README.md

 The `test.c` code shows how to handle a bunch of typical cases.
 If you uncomment the code, it'll load, parse and print a bunch of test files, also from [json.org](http://json.org), which are more complex than I'd care to try and stash into a `const char array[]`.

+### Caveats

+#### C Standard

+cJSON is written in ANSI C (or C89, C90).
+If your compiler or C library doesn't follow this standard, correct behavior is not guaranteed.

+NOTE: ANSI C is not C++ therefore it shouldn't be compiled by a C++ compiler.
+You can compile it with a C compiler and link it with your C++ code however.
+Although compiling with a C++ compiler might work, correct behavior is not guaranteed.

+#### Floating Point Numbers

+cJSON does not officially support any `double` implementations other than IEE754 double precision floating point numbers.
+It might still work with other implementations but bugs with these will be considered invalid.

+The maximum length of a floating point literal that cJSON supports is currently 63 characters.

+#### Thread Safety

+In general cJSON is **not thread safe**.

+However it is thread safe under the following conditions:
+* You don't use `cJSON_GetErrorPtr` (you can use the `return_parse_end` parameter of `cJSON_ParseWithOpts` instead)
+* You only ever call `cJSON_InitHooks` before using cJSON in any threads.

 # Enjoy cJSON!